 Verdict: If ML/AI is central to your workflow, Databricks isn’t just better - it’s in a different league.
 Forrester found organizations achieve 52% faster time-to-production for ML models on Databricks.
 If you’re primarily doing SQL analytics with occasional ML, Snowflake’s Cortex functions might suffice.

-Pricing opacity drives me crazy.
-Both platforms make it challenging to estimate costs, but here’s what I’ve learned.
+Pricing opacity is a common frustration.
+Both platforms make it challenging to estimate costs, but here is what the data reveals.

 Databricks Pricing

 Databricks charges in Databricks Units (DBUs), which measure processing capacity.
-Current rates:
+Pricing is usage-based across compute types:

 Regional variations matter.
 EU regions charge up to $0.91/DBU versus $0.55-0.65 in US regions.
 That’s a 65% premium.